 You get up to 5 reward points for any purchase made with the World Elite card, and you can use the points on gift cards, travel rebates and branded articles.
 You also get unlimited access to the National Bank World Mastercard Lounge in Montreal-Trudeau along with one guest.

-An additional travel benefit you get with this card is a $150 refund on your travel expenses like airport parking, plane seat selection fees, or baggage fees.
+An additional travel benefit you get with this card is a $150 refund on your travel expenses like airport parking fees, seat selection fees, access to airport lounges worldwide, airline ticket upgrades, or baggage fees.

 Our favourite benefit that comes with this card is the mobile device insurance.
 Cardholders are offered $1000 in insurance for lost, broken, or stolen mobile devices for up to 2 years after the date of purchase.